About the Blue Penguin Trust

 Since 1982 he has done volunteer work for DOC in areas like the Eglington Valley and the Waitutu Forest.
 He also spent three years in the Bolivian Amazon helping set up a medical project for the indigenous people of the Rio Beni.

-He moved to Charleston on the West Coast in 2000 and has worked for DOC on its Blue Duck recovery programme, stoat and possum control and Westland petrel monitoring.
+He moved to Charleston on the West Coast in 2000 and has worked for DOC on its Blue Duck recovery programme, stoat and possum control and Westland petrel monitoring among other projects.

 He began working for the Blue Penguin Trust in 2008, running its predator trapping and penguin monitoring.
 He also moonlights as a winemaker in California.